-Building Square

-Property Location Footage Acreage
+Property Location Building Square Footage Acreage

 Anaheim, California 100,000 5.0

 Dallas, Texas 94,000 4.0

 Dallas, Texas 30,000 2.0

 Dallas, Texas 16,000 1.0

 Dallas, Texas 3,200 1.5

 Statesville, North Carolina 42,000 8.0

 Chicago, Illinois 156,000 1.5

-^{ -} property used by Frozen Food Products Segment
+\ - property used by Frozen Food Products Segment

 We utilize the foregoing properties for processing, warehousing, distributing and administrative purposes.
-The Company also leases warehouse and/or office facilities throughout the United States and Canada through month-to-month rental agreements.
+We also lease warehouse and/or office facilities throughout the United States and Canada through month-to-month rental agreements.
 We believe that our properties are generally adequate to satisfy our foreseeable needs.
 Additional properties may be acquired and/or plants expanded if favorable opportunities and conditions arise.